 I received an email from a client this week asking me to take a look at a promotion they had received.
 It stated returns for a Covered Call position, a strategy I’ve been using for a decade with great success.
-But when I crunched the numbers, it seemed to be a little bit mis-representative.
+But when I crunched the numbers, it seemed to a little bit mis-representative.

-Any good business owner knows that being able to read and interpret your financial statements is essential in knowing how your business operates.
+Any good business owner knows that being able to read.
+And interpret your financial statements is essential in knowing how your business operates.
 It allows you to understand where your strengths and weaknesses are, and to identify whether there is a change that requires attention.
 Such as increasing operational costs for example.
 The same is true with trading.

-The email promoted a return that, even in my 10-years experience with this strategy, was almost double the average return that I have as a minimum.
+The email promoted a return that, even in my 10-years experience with this strategy.
+Was almost double the average return that I have as a minimum.
 What many of the readers would not have considered is the fact that the higher the return, the greater the Risk.

 Risk versus Reward

-Any time you invest capital, whether that is in shares, property or business, you are evaluating the Risk and the Return of that investment.
+Any time you invest capital, whether that is in shares, property, or business.
+You are evaluating the Risk and the Return of that investment.
 If you invested $1,000 and established an expectation of a $500 return, you would expect that there was a high probability of losing the total $1,000.
 But if you expected a return of say $10, you would not Risk much of your $1,000 at all.

 Putting that aside, I then set to task in evaluating the actual stock and the Risks associated.
 This is always my first approach to analysis – defining the Risks.

 I found that the underlying company was scheduled for an earnings announcement 10-days after the promotion was sent.
-By promoting a high return Covered Call on a company that was scheduled for earnings during the life of the position confirmed my view that who ever had chosen that position was only looking at half the equation – always a dangerous thing to do.
+By promoting a high return Covered Call on a company that was scheduled for earnings.
+During the life of the position confirmed my view that who ever had chosen that position was only looking at half the equation – always a dangerous thing to do.
 This is why we use 4 very robust rules to avoid such a dangerous trap.
 To find out more click here.